William S. Hackett Middle School

 School District of Albany uses a

-feeder enrollment model for middle school students.
-Students from designated
+feeder enrollment model for students at

-William S. Hackett Middle School or
+William S. Hackett Middle School and

 Harriet Myers Middle School.
 Each school has about 650 students.
 Students in the